Edit Blog Post

 Taranaki region, North Island

-the same thing happened!
 As we drove up the higher ground and the snow became evident, we decided to turn around, a mere 1km away from the Falls because the snow made gripping the road very difficult.
 How frustrating...!

 So we decided to spend the day driving, just making a wet circuit of the base of the volcano.
 The roads and lanes took us deep into dairy country, with plenty of rolling green fields and cows looking unphased by the deluge.
-At the end of many farm’s driveways we saw tall, thin poles with numbers on a plaque at the top, which looked like race numbers (see photo) but they were in fact showing that each one was one of many suppliers to the huge dairy company Fonterra, which represents 25% of NZ’s total exports (or something).
+At the end of many farm’s driveways we saw tall, thin poles with numbers on a plaque at the top, which looked like race numbers (see photo) but they were in fact showing that each one was one of many suppliers to the huge dairy company Fonterra, which represents 25%!o(MISSING)f NZ’s total exports (or something).

 In fact, it was quite sad to see some places like Eltham* which had clearly been a thriving centre, but which were now dominated by a milk plant, surrounded by boarded-up shops, closed hotels and unused grand buildings.